Student Right-to-Know

 Procedure:

-1. Any criminal act; act or threat of violence; injury; destruction of College or personal property; traffic; or other situation occurring on the College campus or other similar situation shall be reported to the Coordinator of Safety & Security immediately or as practical.
+- Any criminal act; act or threat of violence; injury; destruction of College or personal property; traffic; or other situation occurring on the College campus or other similar situation shall be reported to Campus Police immediately.
 In any event, said reporting shall be conducted through the completion of the appropriate incident reporting form.

-3. The Coordinator of Safety & Security, representatives of the local Police Department, Sheriff’s Department, or State Troopers’ office working with official capacity of said agencies shall have full and legal authority to enforce all pertinent state, federal, and local laws at Trenholm facilities and sponsored activities on or off campus.
+- The Campus Police, representatives of the local Police Department, Sheriff’s Department, or State Troopers’ office working with official capacity of said agencies shall have full and legal authority to enforce all pertinent state, federal, and local laws at Trenholm facilities and sponsored activities on or off campus.

-4. The Coordinator of Safety & Security shall be responsible for the investigation of incident reports.
+- The Chief of Police shall be responsible for the investigation of incident reports.

 Campus Programs on Security and Safety